Kavyapriyakp/Air-Pollution-Prediction---Environmental-Hydrology-for-Data-Science/README.md

 In this project, we aim to find solutions to the below mentioned questions:
 <div align="justify"></div>

-- [ ] Visualize the air quality of index of major Indian cities
+- [X] Classify & Visualize the air quality of index of major Indian cities
 - [ ] Predict the air quality index of major Indian cities
 - [ ] Find which factors cause air pollution the post and how to reduce them